CARC 18 Active

 Cause Frequency

-Crossover claim confusion The primary payer already forwarded the claim to the secondary via automatic crossover, but the provider also submitted directly to the secondary payer, resulting in two identical claims on file.
-Common
+Crossover claim duplication Primary payer forwarded the claim as a crossover to secondary while the provider also submitted directly to the secondary Common

 How to Resolve